Harnessing Food as Medicine for Chronic Disease Prevention

 From Prescription to Plate: Medically Tailored Meals

 Picture opening your fridge to find neat, labelled dishes, each recipe tuned to soothe heart disease, protect fragile kidneys, or steady blood sugars after cancer treatments.
 These ready-to-heat plates are called medically tailored meals (MTMs).
-Designed by registered dietitians and prescribed by your clinician, MTMs lift the weight of menu planning, portion guessing, and late-night take-out.
+Designed by registered dietitians to meet the strict clinical needs of patients with complex conditions and prescribed by your clinician, MTMs lift the weight of menu planning, portion guessing, and late-night take-out.
 Every delivery guarantees consistent access to nutritious food, even on days when energy is low and appetite uncertain.

 Pile of freshly chopped curly kale leaves.